jithu-ann/sql-challenge/README.md

 # sql-challenge
 Data Modeling
 Inspect the CSV files, and then sketch an Entity Relationship Diagram of the tables.
-To create the sketch, feel free to use a tool like QuickDBDLinks to an external site..

 Data Engineering
 Use the provided information to create a table schema for each of the six CSV files.
 Be sure to do the following: